 - Fungus Humongous: Mushroom Hill Zone has mushrooms large enough to bounce on, use as a seesaw catapult, and parachute from.

-- Game-Breaking Bug: Many.
+- Many.
 The American manual acknowledges the possibility of these and Hand Waves them as "diabolical traps" set up by Robotnik, even referring to the problem of having to reset the game or time out due to getting stuck.

 - If you kill the Marble Garden Act 1 boss off-screen by using co-op Tails, as soon as the goalpost lands, the game crashes.